 Maine Sales Tax

-If you are selling a physical product, you’ll typically need to register for a seller's permit through the Maine Revenue Services website.
-This certificate allows a business to collect sales tax on taxable sales.
+If you’re selling a product, you’ll typically need to register for a seller's permit through the Maine Revenue Services website.
+This allows a business to collect sales tax.

 Maine Employer Taxes